markfisher1/eCommerce-app-with-Ruby-on-Rails/CHANGELOG/README.md

 #Changelog
 For better tutoring all significant changes will be kept under this log.

+## [v0.15 - 05/feb/19] > Mailer switch to private domain

+- Patch environment to use private domain as email server instead of sendgrid plugin.

 ## [v0.14 - 05/feb/19] > 5.3 > Mailers

 - Add responsive contact form.